royriojas/grunt-ez-frontend/README.md

       // It will be processed by grunt.template.process
       // so it could use the same format as the meta.banner property.
       banner: bannerContent,

+      // called before a less file is parsed
+      // it will also receive css files
+      // at this stage, the urls of the files were not modified
+      // (they are modified to copy the referenced assets to a location
+      // relative to the css output file beforeParseLess : function (content, filepath) {
+        // do some operations here...
+        // like generating some less instructions on the fly
+        // that are going to be then transformed to css by the less parser
+        // if the file was a less one
+        return content;
+      },

+      // this imports will be added before the parsed less files
+      // this is handy to add custom imports and mixins that you want
+      // to have on all your code
+      // Be aware that if you plan to generate several targets
+      // and they don't share the same common files
+      // this should be better set on the group level customImports : [ CSS_CODE_DIR + 'common.less', CSS_CODE_DIR + 'font.less' ],

+      // Add custom functions to be used as native "less css" functions.
+      //
+      // The keys of the object will become the name of the "custom functions"
+      //
+      // The functions will be added to the less.tree.functions object
+      //
+      // When called the function will receive the less object as the first parameter
+      // and whatever other values were passed to the function from the less usage
+      //
+      // Example:
+      //
+      // Using the 'em-calc' function in the less file
+      //
+      // font-size : em-calc(16px);
+      //
+      // will result in
+      //
+      // font-size : 1em /* em-calc output*/;
+      //
+      //
+      userFunctions : {
+        'em-calc' : function (less, unit /* is a less object that wraps the unit */) {
+          var number = unit.value;
+          if (!isNaN(number)) {
+            return lib.format('{0}em /* em-calc output*/', number / 16);
+          }
+          throw new Error("em-calc expects a number!");
+        }
+      },

       // if provided the filenames will be modified to use this
       // as part of the file name, just before the extension.